This is the multi-page printable view of this section. Click here to print.

 Caution

-• If you use the Partition (distributed deployment of Virtual Server and Block Storage) policy among Server Group policies, since additional allocation of Block Storage Volume after Virtual Server creation is not possible, please create all required Block Storage at the Virtual Server creation stage.
+When using Partition (Virtual Server and Block Storage distributed placement) policy among Server Group policies, Block Storage Volume cannot be additionally allocated after Virtual Server creation, so create all necessary Block Storage at the Virtual Server creation stage.

-* In the **Required Information Input** area, enter or select the necessary information.
+• In the Required information input area, enter or select the required information.

 Category

-Server NameRequiredEnter a name to distinguish the server when the number of selected servers is 1
+Server NameRequiredEnter name for server identification when selected server count is 1

-• Enter within 63 characters using English letters, numbers, spaces, and special characters (-, _)
+• Enter within 63 characters using English, numbers, spaces, and special characters (-, _)

-Network Settings > Create New Network PortRequiredSet the network where the Virtual Server will be installed
+Network Settings > Create New Network PortRequiredSet network where Virtual Server will be installed

-• IP can be set to Auto Generate or user input; if Input is selected, the user can directly enter the IP
+• IP can select Auto Create or user input, if Input is selected, user can directly enter IP

 • NAT IP: Select NAT IP

-• Click the Refresh button to view and select the created Public IP
+• Click Refresh button to check and select created Public IP

 • Local Subnet (Optional): Select Use for Local Subnet

-• IP can be set to Auto Generate or user input; if Input is selected, the user can directly enter the IP
+• IP can select Auto Create or user input, if Input is selected, user can directly enter IP

-• Security Group: Settings required to access the server
+• Security Group: Settings required to connect to server

-• Create New: If there is no applicable Security Group, it can be created separately in the Security Group service
+• Create New: If there is no Security Group to apply, can create separately in Security Group service

-• If no Security Group is set, all access is blocked by default
+• If Security Group is not set, all connections are blocked by default

-• A Security Group must be set to allow required access
+• Security Group must be set to allow necessary connections

-• General Subnet: Select a pre-created General Subnet and Port
+• General Subnet: Select pre-created general Subnet and Port

-• If there is no NAT IP to select, click the New Creation button to create a Public IP.
+• If there is no NAT IP to select, click Create New button to create Public IP

-• Click the Refresh button to view and select the created Public IP.
+• Click Refresh button to check and select created Public IP

 KeypairRequiredUser authentication method to use when connecting to the server

-• Create New: Create new if a new Keypair is needed
+• Create New: Create a new one when a new Keypair is needed

 • Default login account list by OS